Time perception: Philosophical perspectives

 The specious present is the time duration wherein a state of consciousness is experienced as being in the present.
 The term was first introduced by the philosopher E. R. Clay in 1882 (E. Robert Kelly), and was further developed by William James.
 James defined the specious present to be "the prototype of all conceived times... the short duration of which we are immediately and incessantly sensible".
 In "Scientific Thought" (1930), C. D. Broad further elaborated on the concept of the specious present and considered that the specious present may be considered as the temporal equivalent of a sensory datum.
 A version of the concept was used by Edmund Husserl in his works and discussed further by Francisco Varela based on the writings of Husserl, Heidegger, and Merleau-Ponty.

+In Greek antiquity, Aristotle connected the awareness of elapsed time with the perception of change.
+In the Physics, he argued that when a person does not perceive any change, they may not be aware of the passage of time.
+As an example, he referred to a tradition concerning people in Sardinia who were said to sleep next to the tombs of heroes, upon awakening, to join the later "now" with the earlier one, failing to perceive the interval between them.

 Although the perception of time is not associated with a specific sensory system, psychologists and neuroscientists suggest that humans do have a system, or several complementary systems, governing the perception of time.
 Time perception is handled by a highly distributed system involving the prefrontal cortex, cerebellum and basal ganglia.
 One particular component, the suprachiasmatic nucleus, is responsible for the circadian (or daily) rhythm, while other cell clusters appear to be capable of shorter (ultradian) timekeeping.
 There is some evidence that very short (millisecond) durations are processed by dedicated neurons in early sensory parts of the brain.

 Warren Meck devised a physiological model for measuring the passage of time.
 He found the representation of time to be generated by the oscillatory activity of cells in the upper cortex.
 The frequency of these cells' activity is detected by cells in the dorsal striatum at the base of the forebrain.
 His model separated explicit timing and implicit timing.
 Explicit timing is used in estimating the duration of a stimulus.
 Implicit timing is used to gauge the amount of time separating one from an impending event that is expected to occur in the near future.
 These two estimations of time do not involve the same neuroanatomical areas.
 For example, implicit timing often occurs to achieve a motor task, involving the cerebellum, left parietal cortex, and left premotor cortex.
 Explicit timing often involves the supplementary motor area and the right prefrontal cortex.